haved/DafCompiler/DafLinker/Linker.md

 List entries:
     -F <file>:              Load a linkfile
-    <File>:                 Added as an object file from a object search directory
+    <File>:                 Added as a file from a file search directory
-    -l<library>:            Adds a library from a library search directory -I <dir>:               Add a search directory for object files -L <dir>:               Add a search directory for linker libraries -A <dir>:               Adds a directory to the object file whitelist -o <file>:              Set output file name
+    -l<library>:            Adds a library from a library search directory -I <dir>:               Add a search directory for files -L <dir>:               Add a search directory for linker libraries -A <dir>:               Adds a directory to the object file whitelist -o <file>:              Set output file name